128technology/docs/docs/plugin_loopback_static_routes.md

 :::

 ### Configuring static-route
-In addition to (or instead of) learning routes through service definition, the user can add other static prefixes to the configuration.
+In addition to, or instead of, learning routes through service definition, the user can add other static prefixes to the configuration.
 In the example below, first route adds a `/32` with a metric of `100` and second route adds a `/16` with a metric of `200`

 ```
 authority